NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

 ♦ The selection adorner could appear in the recording if the region was previously left close to the right corner of the screen.
 ♦ The new recorder UI command panel was getting in the way of the capture when positioned to the left of the capture region.
+♦ The insert window was reporting wrong sizing information about the images and canvas.
+♦ The new recorder UI was width and height text boxes were not displaying the correct scaled size based on the screen DPI.

 ### Known Bugs: